 Spending on school facilities represents the largest operating cost category outside of the instruction envelope.
-Projected compensation costs have remained relatively stable and show a \$2.7 million increase, all of which is the result of the realignment of COVID grants that had been shown as a non-operating cost and the additional spending capacity provided by grants announced after the approval of the budget.
+Projected compensation costs have remained relatively stable and show a \$2.4 million increase, almost all of which is the result of COVID response grants.

-Non-compensation costs have increased by close to \$5.4 million.
-The significant contributors to this amount include the following increases:
+Non-compensation costs are expected to increase by over \$7.0 million.
+The significant contributors to this amount include the following:

-- The realignment of \$510,786 in supplemental COVID grants that had originally been reported as a non-operating cost in the approved budget; - \$1.7 million to enhance classroom ventilation to reduce possible infections as a result of the COVID-19 virus lingering in an airborne state; - \$866,670 to support the acquisition of additional supplies and equipment to promote a healthy learning and working environment; - \$1.1 million for additional costs to relocate portables during the year; and - \$1.2 million for additional school renewal maintenance needs such as roof and floor repairs, masonry work and supporting consulting services.
+- \$3.4 million to enhance classroom ventilation to reduce possible infections as a result of the COVID-19 virus lingering in an airborne state; - \$1.8 million to support the acquisition of additional supplies and equipment to promote a healthy learning and working environment; - \$1.1 million in additional costs to relocate portables during the year; - \$1.2 million in additional school renewal maintenance needs such as roof and floor repairs, masonry work and supporting consulting services; and - \$463,342 in net savings on supplies and services.